DLR-RM/RAFCON/doc/faq.rst

 :ref:`Configuration`.

+.. _faq_collaboration:

+How to effectively collaborate on creating state machines?
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The following guidelines will help you to collaboratively work on bigger state machines:

+* Use git for versioning your state machines!
+* Do not work at the same time on the same state machine as your colleague!
+You really have to know what your are doing if you merge state machine json files!
+* Clearly distribute your state machine in several modules, and create library states for these modules.
+Then, clearly define the interfaces of these libraries.
+Finally, your libraries can be developed in parallel.
+* If you nevertheless encounter a git conflict either throw away the smaller part of the changes, which are conflicting, and re-create them on a healthy git version.
+Or try to merge (recommended only for Pros!)

+.. _faq_library_interface_change:

+How to handle a library interface change of a library used in a (bigger) state machine ?
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Even if you have a robust and clever modularization of your code, these kind of situations will occur!
+There are several cases.

+**The location of a library changed, but the library kept the same**:
+    No problem, RAFCON will help you to relocate your libraries.
+Don't forget to save the library after replacing the old libraries with the new ones.

+**The interface of a library changed:**
+    If you just added data ports or outcomes, you are fine!
+RAFCON can handle these cases easily.
+If you removed outcomes or data ports of a library your state machine, which includes this library can become invalid.
+Either data flows try to connect to no more existing data ports or transitions to no more existing outcomes.
+You won't be able to open the invalid state machine with the default setting.
+In this case use the LIBRARY_RECOVERY_MODE set to True (see Core :ref:`Configuration`).
+This will allow you to open invalid state machines.
+Currently, it simply removes all connections in a hierarchy if one port in the hierarchy is missing.
+(Removing only the erroneous connection would of course be much more convenient, and there is already an issue for that.
+Feel free to contribute :-) !)

+**The location and the interface of a library changed:**
+    Try to avoid this case!
+Otherwise it will mean a good portion of work for you!
+The library relocation feature won't help you, as it cannot handle interface changes yet.
+Basically you have to cancel the library relocation process.
+This means that you will end up with hierarchies without connections.
+All the modified library states are replaced by "Hello world" dummy states.
+Basically, this means that you have to rebuild all hierarchies that held a link to a library, whose location and interface changed.

 .. _faq_change_hierarchy:

 How can the hierarchy level of a state be changed in the graphical editor after it was created?